 Faculty Volunteer Peer Mentor Support Scheme

-The Scheme is an equity initiative funded by a Commonwealth Government grant via the Higher Education Participation and Partnership Program (HEPPP).
-The Scheme aims to help increase access, participation and success of domestic undergraduate students from low socio-economic status (SES) backgrounds, persons from regional areas and remote areas, and Indigenous persons.
+The scheme is an equity initiative funded by a Commonwealth Government grant via Needs-based Funding (NBF).
+The scheme aims to help increase access, participation and success of domestic undergraduate students from low socio-economic status (SES) backgrounds and Indigenous students.

 Benefits